Title: Trademarks in Music: Can a Song Define a Band’s Brand?

 Ultimately, “Californication,” while a great height in the band’s career, cannot be a trademark for the band as it probably has not reached that height for this band.

-Do you have questions about your music trademark?
+Do you have questions about and need legal help for your music trademark?
 Contact us at anthony@vernalaw.com or call us at 914-908-6757.